God Is Bad With Money

 There was once a wealthy banker who was so intrigued by what he heard about Jesus of Nazareth that he decided to go hear him preach.
 The banker listened intently to Jesus’ teachings.
 Jesus referred to himself as the Good Shepherd who leaves 99 sheep just to save one.
 He told a parable about an important, honorable man who nonetheless lavishly celebrated the return of his disgraceful, disreputable son.
 And Jesus responded to questions with opaque riddles about the Kingdom of God.
 After hearing Jesus, the banker felt a mixture of confusion, curiosity, and inspiration.

 But while the banker was often unsure about what Jesus was saying, he could see that Jesus radiated a unique and compelling love.
 The banker was so moved by this mysterious rabbi that he gave Jesus a large sum of money.
 He told Jesus, “With this money, you and your disciples will not need to worry about food or shelter for months.
 Perhaps you can purchase new sandals and clothes.
-Please use spend this in whatever way you see fit.”
+Please use this money in whatever way you see fit.”
 Jesus was moved by the banker’s generosity and thanked him.

 Later that evening, the banker heard a great commotion in the town’s most prestigious dining hall.
 Perhaps an important dignitary was passing through?
 But if that was the case, why wasn’t the banker notified or invited?
 After all, a man of his status was always invited to events important enough to be hosted at such a dignified location.
 Unable to resist his curiosity, the banker approached the dining hall.